Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Shock Capturing Parameter

-Calculation of $\delta$ which is the global $\delta^e$ at every time step can be computationally expensive.
-Moreover, it can be shown that it stagnate the convergence of the scheme \cite{LCC}.
+Calculation of global $\delta$ from element level $\delta^e$ at every time step can be computationally expensive.
+Moreover, it can be shown that it stagnates the convergence of the scheme \cite{LCC}.
 The remedy to this problem is to freeze $\delta$ if

-where RES and Tol are residual and desired tolerance value.
+where RES and Tol are residue and desired tolerance value respectively.
 This procedure results in the stagnation free convergence.
-Further, this procedure can be used for both steady state and transient problems.
+Further, this procedure can be used for both steady-state and transient problems.